chrischoy/python-venv-setup/README.md

 standardize python environment settings for all servers without sudo privilege, you found the right repository.

-This repository contains scripts that you might want to use when you set up servers for the first time.
+This repository contains scripts that you might find useful when you set up server environments for the first time.
 This includes installation, activation and deactivation of python virtual environments.